Coxhoe Home Learning Hub

 Body Beats are also running an online class on youtube each day at 11am.

-This week's music challenge is to make an instrument out of everyday items you find in the house.
-Create your own piece of music from this.
+Create your own musical instruments at home.
 Here are some ideas to get you started - Homemade instruments

 EYFS/Key Stage 1